 If prompted that the layer "Framing, Roof Trusses" is not displayed, click Yes to turn on the display of this layer in the current view.

-Using the Select Objects tool, select the roof truss and then use the Open Object edit button.
+Using the Select Objects tool, select the roof truss, then click the Open Object edit button.

-On the General panel of the Roof Truss Specification dialog:
+On the General panel of the Roof Truss Specification dialog that displays: